VersionLens/loops-python-unofficial/CONTRIBUTING.md

-# Contributing to Loops JS SDK
+# Contributing to Loops Python SDK

 Thank you for your interest in contributing to Loops JS SDK.
 We welcome contributions from the community and are excited to see what you'll bring to the project.

 ## Getting Started

 1. Fork the repository on GitHub.
-2. Clone your fork locally: `git clone <https://github.com/Loops-so/loops-js.git`>
+2. Clone your fork locally: `git clone https://github.com/VersionLens/loops-python-unofficial.git`
 3. Create a new branch for your feature or bug fix: `git checkout -b your-branch-name`

 ## Making Changes